Gathering Data

 Gap Analysis

-We analyzed customer satisfaction ratings across three tea brands, UME Tea, iTea, and T%, alongside the gap between perceived importance and actual satisfaction.
-This gap reveals areas where customer expectations are not being met.
+We analyzed customer satisfaction ratings across three tea brands, UMe Tea, iTea, and T%, alongside the gap between perceived importance and actual satisfaction.